ndaman/multiscale/docs/exam2/lecture15.md

 -   The next steps are to
 -   Perform the integration
--   Enforce periodicty over the entire RUC (instead of the sub-cells)
+-   Enforce periodicity over the entire RUC (instead of the sub-cells)
 -   Represent functions of *x* (`$w_i$`) with a Taylor Series approximation

 ----